-As a designated public housing agency for the US Department of Housing and Urban Development (HUD) Section 8 programs, the Agency requisitions Section 8 program funds and makes disbursements to eligible landlords.
-For the year ended June 30, 2021, \$172,700,000 was received by the Agency and disbursed to property owners.
+As a designated public housing agency for the US Department of Housing and Urban Development (HUD) Section 8 program, the Agency requisitions Section 8 program funds and makes disbursements to eligible landlords.
+For the year ended June 30, 2022, \$176,387,000 was received by the Agency and disbursed to property owners.

 The Agency is designated as the participating entity under grant agreements with HUD for the HOME program and the NHTF.
 The HOME program provides funding for the purpose of developing affordable housing for persons of low and very low income.
-For the year ended June 30, 2021, \$12,793,000 was received and the Agency disbursed \$23,951,000.
+For the year ended June 30, 2022, \$11,512,000 was received and the Agency disbursed \$18,002,000.

 The NHTF provides funding to increase and preserve the supply of decent, safe and sanitary affordable housing for extremely low and very low-income households.
-For the year ended June 30, 2021, \$4,200,000 was received and disbursed by the Agency.
+For the year ended June 30, 2022, \$4,250,000 was received and disbursed by the Agency.

-The Agency is designated as the participating entity under a grant agreement with Treasury for the HHF, which provides funding for homeowners facing foreclosure and stabilizes neighborhoods with poorly performing housing indicators.
-For the year ended June 30, 2021, \$2,589,000 was disbursed by the Agency, representing the completion of all remaining loan disbursements under this program.
+The Agency was designated as the participating entity under a grant agreement with Treasury for the HHF, which provided funding for homeowners facing foreclosure and stabilized neighborhoods with poorly performing housing indicators.
+All loan disbursement payments under the program were completed in fiscal year 2021 representing program completion.
+For the year ended June 30,2022, residual program and interest income of \$68.4 million was returned to Treasury in accordance with the grant agreement following program completion.

 The Agency received CDBG-DR funds from NCORR, a component of the NC Department of Public Safety, who is the participating entity with HUD.
 These funds are to be used for new construction of multifamily rental housing in counties impacted by Hurricane Matthew.
-For the year ended June 30, 2021, \$2,184,000 was received and disbursed by the Agency.
+For the year ended June 30, 2022, \$7,294,000 was received and disbursed by the Agency.

 The Agency was designated by the NC Office of State Budget and Management (OSBM) to accept and administer HAF funding received by the NC Pandemic Recovery Office (NCPRO).
 These funds may be used for assistance with mortgage payments, homeowner's insurance, utility payments, and other specified purposes.
-For the year ended June 30, 2021, \$27,334,000 was received by the Agency.
-Funds are expected to be disbursed beginning in fiscal year 2022.
+During fiscal year 2022, the Agency disbursed \$20,000,000 as an advance to Innovative Emergency Management Inc. (IEM) who has been contracted by the Agency to administer the program.
+As of June 30, 2022, IEM had disbursed \$8,700,000 to program participants.